TransBioInfoLab/AD-meta-analysis-blood-by-sex/README.md

 This github repository includes scripts used for the analyses in the above manuscript.

-In this work, we performed a sex-specific meta-analysis of two large independent blood-based epigenome-wide association studies, the ADNI and AIBL studies, with a total of 1284 whole blood samples (633 female samples and 651 male samples).
+In this work, we performed a sex-specific meta-analysis of two large independent blood-based epigenome-wide association studies, the ADNI and AIBL studies (see references below), with a total of 1284 whole blood samples (633 female samples and 651 male samples).
 Furthermore, to identify blood-based DNA methylation markers that also change with underlying neuropathology in the brain, we next performed a cross-tissue meta-analysis by combining these blood DNA methylation datasets with four additional DNA methylation datasets, which included a total of  1,030 prefrontal cortex brain samples (642 female samples and 388 male samples).
 Our findings provide a useful resource for future biomarker studies in AD.

 ### 1. Study cohorts, Preprocessing of DNA methylation data, Single Cohort analysis